 - Diego Delgado, who arrived in America in 1513

-- Andres Delgado, who came to New Spain in 1571
+- Andres Delgado, who settled in New Spain in 1571

-- Ana Raposa Delgado, who came to New Spain in 1579
+- Ana Raposa Delgado, who settled in New Spain in 1579

-Delgado Settlers in the United States in the 18th Century
+Delgado Settlers in United States in the 18th Century

 - Alonzo Delgado, who settled in California sometime between 1796 and 1802

-Delgado Settlers in the United States in the 19th Century
+Delgado Settlers in United States in the 19th Century